Virtual homology of limit groups and profinite rigidity of direct products

 \begin{notation} Given an abstract group $G$, we denote its profinite completion (resp. pro-$p$ completion) by $\hat G$ (resp. $G_{\hp}$).
 Bold letters such as $\AA, \BB, \GG, \HH$ will denote profinite groups.
 In addition, we write $\HH\lc \GG$ or $\HH\lo \GG$ (resp. $\HH \nc \GG$ or $\HH \no \GG$) to indicate that the subgroup $\HH\leq \GG$ (resp. normal subgroup $\HH\n \GG$) is closed or open. \end{notation}

 The only profinite groups that are finitely generated as abstract groups are finite (since, otherwise, they are not even countable).
 So when we say that a profinite group $\GG$ is finitely generated, we really mean that it is topologically finitely generated, i.e. that there exists a finite subset $S\subset \GG$ that generates a dense abstract subgroup of $\GG$.
-One of the required ingredients of \Cref{productsintro} is the following consequence of \Cref{surface}.
+One of the required ingredients of \Cref{productsintro} is \Cref{Melnip}, which is a direct consequence of \Cref{mainlim}.